All emergencies

 It's illegal to give or receive a dowry.

-Courts can issue arrest alert notices for dowry claims a wronged party's request.
+Courts can issue arrest alert notices for dowry claims at the request of one of the parties.

-If you've been involved in giving or receiving a dowry or a case has been filed against you for dowry and harassment, you could be arrested on arrival into India.
+If you've been involved in giving or receiving a dowry or a case has been filed against you for dowry and harassment, you could be arrested on arrival in India.

 It's illegal to fly unmanned aircraft systems, such as drones, without official permission, particularly: